 Transport for NSW is focused on helping people with disability to use mainstream public transport services and ensure that specialist transport services are widely available and safe.

 Transport for NSW is working closely with community transport providers and the taxi industry to make sure they are ready for the NDIS.
 This on top of agreements already in place with providers of specialist community transport.

 An online travel training resource and toolkit is currently being developed to provide an accredited training course to travel trainers across NSW.

-NSW Education welcomes the introduction of the NDIS as an opportunity to support the wellbeing and participation of children and young people with disability.
+NSW Department of Education welcomes the introduction of the NDIS as an opportunity to support the wellbeing and participation of children and young people with disability.

 Education providers in all schools and across the early childhood education sector are guided by the Disability Standards for Education 2005 in meeting the educational needs of students with disability.
 This ensures reasonable adjustments are made for students with disability to access education on the same basis as other students.
 Education providers work with parents and carers in providing adjustments and supporting students with disability.